Digital-Tech-KKHS/game-design-sylvie/documents/Sprints and tests/sprints/Sprint 3.md

 - tile set progress
 ## **Brief Description of your testing**
 - I tested which movement people liked more for each physics engine.
 This was done through an A/B test and letting people have a go playing with each.
-- Testing out different code for enemy seek function
+- Testing out different code for enemy seek function.
+This was unsuccessful and I got quite stuck with it but my testing is helping me figure out the problems with it.
 - Testing if my enemy was working as expected
 ## **Link to testing results/tables**
 [[Testing and trialling 3]]